rangelojc/js-slider/README.md

 	progress: 0, //the current percentage the slider is in while being dragged

-	successful: false, //check the status of the component
+	successful: false, //the status whether the slider is complete or not

-	progressThreshold: 70 //% when the slider will succeed when drag is finished/interrupted
+	progressThreshold: 70 //% when the slider will succeed when drag is finished/interrupted.
+70 is default.

 	labels: { //contains the labels used in the slider
        prompt: "Slide now", //before drag